MicrosoftDocs/winrt-api/windows.management.deployment/deploymentoptions.md

 When you set this option, only the required content group will be staged.
 An app can be installed as a package with the required content group alone.

 ### -field ForceUpdateFromAnyVersion:262144
+Force a specific version of a package to be staged/registered, regardless of if a higher version is already staged/registered.

 ## -remarks
 You can use the **DevelopmentMode** option to install apps without requiring an app package.
 Instead, the deployment engine processes the AppxManifest.xml file directly, which allows for a more rapid development cycle.
 The BlockMap.xml, [Content_Types].xml, and digital signature files are not required for app installation in **DevelopmentMode**.